16 Top Attractions and Things to Do in Barcelona, Spain

 Basilica de la Sagrada Familia

 The Sagrada Familia is famous as the church that everyone who’s sick of touring churches loves!
 Unique doesn’t even begin to describe this gigantic, unfinished temple.
 Like many landmarks in Barcelona, it was designed by famous architect Antoni Gaudí.
-Buy your €20 tickets before they sell out online from the official site.
+Buy your €36 tickets (which include a visit to a tower) before they sell out online from the official site.

 Barri Gòtic